Lead with Confidence and Inspire with Innovation

 PD@ISU is the application portal for GC-ELA.
 Applicants should first register here, then apply here.

-The deadline for the 2025-26 academic year cohort is March 31, 2025
+The deadline for the 2025-26 academic year cohort is July 31, 2025

 The Graduate College’s Emerging Leaders Academy (GC-ELA) was a great venue to meet other graduate students-leaders across the ISU campus, learn from current campus leadership, and engage in leadership activities and discussions.
 GC-ELA helped us develop the skills to build interdisciplinary collaborations and forge solutions from a novel perspective.